Yorafa/coursenote/README.md

 TO-DO LIST FOLLOWING:

 - Implement all learned notes

 - Write js in each markdown file is too annoying, find a better way to display Latex.
-- For CSC108&CSC148, plan to make a conclusion version of python language

 Currently, only few courses' notes available: